Dealing With Postpartum Depression in Japan

 And if you yourself are struggling, Sarah has a message for you.
 “There is no shame in whatever season you are in.
 There really is no shame.
 Truly do be gentle with yourself.
 And truly view yourself with eyes of empathy.”

-Getting help in Japan
+Getting Help For Postpartum Depression in Japan

 If you are experiencing signs of postpartum depression or have a friend who may be going through it, the following organizations will be able to help.